digital-power/DEQ/doc/DEQ-instructions.md

 # DEQ Instructions #

+*Instructions for the previous v1.x versions of the DEQ library can be found here: [DEQ-instructions-v1.x.md](https://github.com/digital-power/DEQ/blob/master/doc/DEQ-instructions-v1.x.md).*

 ## Event Queue Creation ##

 After the DEQ library has loaded, a queue can be created using `new DigitalEventQueue(name, queue)`.